Melkus

-Melkus was a marque of single seat racing cars and sport cars founded by the race driver Heinz Melkus in Dresden in East Germany.
+Melkus (formerly Heinz Melkus KG and Melkus Sportwagen GmbH) was an East German marque of single seat racing cars and sport cars founded by the race driver Heinz Melkus in Dresden in East Germany.

+History

 The company existed from 1959 to 1986, and then from 2009 to 2012.
 The cars originally used engines from Wartburgs and many of the other parts came from Wartburgs and Trabants.
 The racing cars competed in Formula 3, Formula Junior and Formula Ford.
 The 2009 to 2012 models used engines from Toyota and Volkswagen.

 The only road car the company produced from 1959 to 1986 was the Melkus RS 1000.
 It was a sleek sports car powered by a tuned mid-mounted Wartburg 3-cylinder 2-stroke engine.
 Most of the cars used the 992 cc version, but some of the later cars had the 1200 cc version.
 It had gullwing doors.
 101 cars were made.

 The company stopped making cars in 1986.
 In the early 1990s, Heinz Melkus and his family started running a BMW dealership in Dresden.

 In December 2006, Melkus Engineering--a German company owned by Peter Melkus, son of Heinz Melkus--announced it would re-launch the RS 1000 sports car.
 A new model, the Melkus RS 2000 was produced from 2009 to 2012.
 It was originally to be powered by either an Opel or turbocharged 150–200 hp Volkswagen engine.
-There is also talk about a GT model with 300 hp.
+There was also talk about a GT model with 300 hp.

 The new RS 2000 premiered at the Frankfurt International Motor Show in 2009.

 The car manufacturing arm of Melkus filed for bankruptcy in August 2012.